 But there are a few cool programs that I can recommend.

-@Mohotwitter (Moho, prev Anime Studio) is probably my favorite alternate 2D animation software.
+@Mohotwitter (Moho, prev Anime Studio) is probably my favorite alternate 2D animation software, but I’ve come to enjoy FlipaClip to be really fun to use on my phone.
 For 3D, you should definitely check out @maxon3d (Cinema 4D) and @blender_org (Blender).
 I’ve seen absolutely amazing stuff in both, but love that Blender is a free and open source software!

 One you might not have thought about, but that I’m thinking about A LOT is @unity3d.
 I’ve been playing with game design lately, and Unity has some AMAZING tools and plugins for animating right in the program!!!
 I’ll def be using this more!